gonium/SightProxy/README.md

 This is highly experimental and should only be used by researchers who know exactly what they are doing.
 By using any of this information or source code you accept all associated risks.
 If you are unsure then please do not continue.

-If everything works then will be able to connect the handset and the data it sends over the rfcomm socket will be outputted as a hexdump
+If everything works then will be able to connect the handset and the data it sends over the rfcomm socket will be outputted as a hex dump

+There are various other features which can emulate one or both sides of the connection.

 ### Linux: